linayang76/linayang76/README.md

 My name is Lina Yang and I am a rising sophomore student at the University of Victoria studying Visual Arts & Computer Science.

-- 🔭 I’m currently working on my personal website!
+- 🔭 I’m currently working on some 3D modelling projects!
 - 🌱 I’m am familiar with HTML, CSS, JavaScript, and Python.
 - 👯 I’m looking to collaborate on new projects.
 - 📫 How to reach me: IG:@_linayangg or Email: lina.yang2016@gmail.com